DeMarcoAMO/Entangleware/README.md

 We use two types of timing, absolute and relative.
 Absolute timing occurs at some time after the hardware trigger.
 Relative timing occurs after the previous step in the sequence finishes.
 The `Sequence` class in Base.timing.py is used to keep track of and increment time within the sequence (where time is a float in units of seconds).
 All sequences and sub-sequences are daughter classes of this `Sequence` class.

 The class has two attributes, `start_time` and `current_time`. `start_time` is when the sequence or sub-sequence begins in units of seconds, relative to the hardware trigger. `current_time` is incremented as the sequence progresses.

+### Output Wrappers
+In addition to the `digital_out` and `analog_out` mentioned above (see [Entangleware](#entangleware)), output wrappers also contains two classes for "continuous" analog ramps, AnalogRamp and AnalogOscillate.
+The analog source cards have a 16 bit register and output range -10V to 10V, meaning each bit of the register corresponds to $20/2^{16}\approx$ 0.3mV.
+To minimize transitions the class calculates when each succesive bit flip should occur for the desired ramp trajectory and calls for the analog transition at the appropriate time.
+Currently supports linear, exponential, and sigmoidal ramps and sine wave oscillations.

+### Boards
+APIs for peripheral hardware: AD9959, AD9854, and AD9910 DDSs and AD5372 DAC.
+Uses 4 digital lines per board for serial communication with eval board (I/O, Clock, Update, and Reset).
+Wraps serial communication, providing simple commands to output frequencies or voltages at deterministic times within the sequence.

 ## References
 <a id="1">[1]</a>